2.3 Scholastic Standards

 MEDICAL WITHDRAWAL: Is considered when there is an unexpected serious illness or injury that prevents the student from continuing with their course or courses.
 The medical withdrawal policy covers physical health and mental health difficulties.

 All applications for compassionate and medical withdrawal that are submitted by the student, or on their behalf, require thorough and credible documentation.
-An approved medical/compassionate withdrawal request will result in a special note line indicating the nature of the withdrawal on the student's official transcript.
+An approved medical/compassionate withdrawal request will result in a note on the student's official transcript, under each course affected by the withdrawal clarifying that the withdrawal was for extenuating circumstances, although the specific reason will not be identified to maintain privacy.
 Medical and compassionate withdrawal applications and supporting documents are retained for at least five years and filed securely.
 If a request for refund has also been made, further assessment is done to determine eligibility.
+Steps outlining the process are available in APPENDIX S-20.

 LEAVE OF ABSENCE: Assists and encourages students to return and graduate after an absence due to military deployment, service on an official church mission, or with a foreign aid service of the federal government.
 If your absence is due to this or any other reason, you may be eligible to return to a Maricopa College through a quick re-entry process, which permits students to enroll without submitting a new application if they previously attended a Maricopa College.
 If the leave of absence is due to military commitments, students should also reference Administrative Regulation 2.2.3(3).